The founder of Tangareef shares lessons learned from his marketplace business and how it prepared him for his next one.

 – We thought to ourselves: “Everybody in the diving business thinks this is the best idea since sliced bread, so let’s build something”.

 The choice was to build everything from scratch.
-Platform services such as Sharetribe were not yet available, and building it from scratch allowed for maximum flexibility, future-proofing, and reduced dependency on third parties.
+Existing platform services were not yet available, and building it from scratch allowed for maximum flexibility, future-proofing, and reduced dependency on third parties.
 It also helped that Aarts was an experienced all-around developer, and was specialized in payment systems.
 The first version was out in a couple of months.

 With the MVP released, Bremer started working on getting Tangareef’s suppliers online.
 After drafting the terms and contracts, Bremer contacted the dive centers that they had been in touch with in Thailand.
 In addition to signing the contract, the suppliers needed to provide pictures, contact information, course descriptions, prices, and a lot of other essential information.
 This is where the first problems began.